AvaProtocol/OAK-docs/_docs/examples.md

 - **`tokenID` -** the identifier for the token that you are transferring
 - **`amount` -** the amount of the specified token that you are transferring

-**Open Questions**

-- Do we need parachain ID?
-- How do we identify the token / what is an example for this field?

 *This assumes a cross-parachain transaction.
 You may use `schedule_native_transfer_task` if you are scheduling a transfer of tokens that are native to the OAK Network (i.e. TUR or OAK).

 ### Dollar-Cost Averaging